UGC video generator app for ads at scale | HeyGen

 Create UGC video ads today

 Generate authentic UGC-style video ads with AI.
-1,100+ creator avatars, no influencers required.
+Over 1,100 creator avatars, no influencers needed.